 - Do they have enough processing power?

-- Will they have a strong enough Internet access?
+- Will they have a secure enough Internet access?

 - Have you identified your target operating systems?

 The last thing you want to do is to develop a performance support deliverable that has trouble running on the target devices resulting in bad user experiences.

 Are you ready to ACT on mobile performance support?
 Ready or not, you should be delivering mobile performance support.
 Get to know your audience better than you ever have before, learn everything you can about the context in which they will use your solution and understand the technology of the devices and systems at work in your organization.

 What are success stories you have in reaching your audiences on the mobile platform in performance support situations?
 Leave your examples in the comments section below and let us know how you used the ACT Principle.

 - 5 Reasons Why Performance Support Solutions Are Vital For The Enterprise - February 17, 2016